Skip to content

 Top Programs

 The fields Rogue Community College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 As a public institution in Grants Pass, Oregon, Rogue Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 11%.
+The graduation rate is roughly 11%.

-Ten years out, alumni of Rogue Community College report median earnings of $36,845; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Rogue Community College report median earnings of $36,845, a figure worth comparing against the cost of attendance before enrolling.

-Rogue Community College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.39%, well above the typical college.
-Access is a real strength here: roughly 18.3% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Rogue Community College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.39%, well above the typical college.
+Access is a real strength here.
+Roughly 18.3% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 7.6% go on to reach the top of the income ladder.
-The median family income of students sits near $53,600, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $53,600, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs below average at Rogue Community College, with an economic connectedness score of 0.69 (about 1.0 is the national norm).
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs below average at Rogue Community College.
+Its economic connectedness score is 0.69, where about 1.0 is the national norm.
 Its friending bias sits near the middle of the range (0.07).
 Around 11% of students take part in civic and volunteering activity.

 Similar Schools